Far East Network: Maintaining the signal

 The broadcasters and maintenance men who set up and operated the mobile stations experienced extreme hardships.
 In some cases, personnel, equipment, food and weapons were dropped by parachutes or delivered by PT boats.
 Some were brought to new sites by light planes, which landed on dirt strips, laboriously hacked out of rain forests.

 Other hazards in the tropics were jungle swamps, unbridged rivers and streams, and patches of mud into which men sank to their waists.
 The climate was hot and humid and frequent rainstorms made the atmosphere oppressive.
 Malaria-carrying mosquitoes were everywhere.

 On the larger, foliage-blanketed islands, from which outcrops of rocky mountains extended above the jungles, there was an ever-present, all-pervading scent of rotting vegetation that made breathing miserable.
 Except for the sounds of exploding bombs and artillery shells, the stillness was so profound that an occasional harsh cry from a startled bird seemed to be sinister and awe-inspiring.

-Keeping equipment in operating order was difficult at best.
+Keeping equipment in operating order was difficult.
 Drifting clouds that wreathed the treetops in swirling mists fed the dense canopy of dripping foliage far above the ever-saturated and almost sunless floor of the primeval jungle.

 Even though the transmitters were set up under tents, they often experienced problems with short-circuiting caused by the moisture that constantly surrounded them.
 Back-up units were not always available, which meant that often transmitters had to be "jury-rigged" in order to get anything out of them.
 The hot and humid air also warped the discs (records) containing the recorded programming.